 It’s very rare for someone who’s headed down this lonely road to trust another person and enter into a relationship of mutual rescue.
 Tom was lucky because he found that in Julie.
 The relationship was healthy because each one needed rescue — and each gladly gave to take care of the other’s needs.

 “Julie passed away this morning,” Tom wrote.
 “However, I have had the benefit of being with her for over 30+ years.
 She really healed me from many of the weaknesses that I had previously.”

-Tom closes what he wrote by noting that the son he had with Julie gives him a reason to go on — and then he concludes that he was always love this woman who rescued him.
+Tom closes what he wrote by noting that the son he had with Julie gives him a reason to go on — and then he concludes that he will always love this woman who rescued him.